-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited the Madison Plains Local School District's (the School District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of the Madison Plains Local School District's major federal programs for the year ended June 30, 2013.
-The Summary of Auditor's Results in the accompanying schedule of audit findings identifies the School District's major federal programs.
+We have audited the Madison Plains Local School District's (the School District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect the Madison Plains Local School District's major federal program for the year ended June 30, 2014.
+The Summary of Auditor's Results in the accompanying schedule of audit findings identifies the School District's major federal program.